-While salary is an important aspect to consider, and certainly, project managers tell us that theirs is a very healthy one (£55,000 being the average salary of and experienced project manager according to APM member survey respondents), people also report a high level of job satisfaction: 80 per cent.
-Find out more in our Salary and Market Trends Survey below.
+While salary is an important aspect to consider, and certainly, project managers tell us that theirs is a very healthy one (£47,500 being the average salary of and experienced project manager according to APM member survey respondents), it is also reported over eight out of 10 people claimed to be satisfied in their current role.

 Take the opportunity to lead

 Always improve your knowledge